Freedom Convoy: Incidents and community impact in Ottawa

 Various images of specific acts during January 29 received wide condemnation.
 Images of a Canadian flag marked with a swastika were seen, as was a Confederate flag.
 Key organizers denounced symbols of hate with one stating, "we are going to overcome this through love and light, not hate and division."
 Additionally, Tamara Lich, organizer of the national convoy stated, "If you see participants along the way that are misbehaving, acting aggressively in any way or inciting any type of violence or hatred, please take down the truck number and their licence plate number so that we can forward that to the police."
 Some protesters were seen drinking and dancing on the Tomb of the Unknown Soldier at the National War Memorial.
 Chief of the Defence Staff Gen. Wayne Eyre described it as a desecration, and the Royal Canadian Legion condemned the actions.
 A statue of cancer fundraiser Terry Fox was decorated with an upside-down Canadian flag and a protest sign.
 The Terry Fox Foundation said Fox "believed in science and gave his life to help others".
 The statue was cleaned later by other protesters.

 A local soup kitchen, the Shepherds of Good Hope, alleged that some protestors were harassing the shelter for free food.
 The kitchen alleged in a tweet that one resident was assaulted, and a security guard faced racial slurs and threats, though no charges were reported against these protestors.
 Its press release said trucks were towed after blocking its ambulance drop-off zone for around half a day.
-In contrast, many protesters organized food distribution, delivering pizzas and setting up communal meals for the homeless, with excess food donated to shelters.

 Ottawa residents described being afraid and feeling trapped in their homes as the trucks spilled over from the Parliament Hill area into surrounding residential areas.
 Some Ottawa businesses near Parliament Hill closed around the time of the convoy's arrival out of an abundance of caution, while others closed later after staff reported being harassed or attacked by convoy participants for wearing a mask, or because of their race.
 Ottawa police reported that they had received hundreds of calls for service from residents, made some arrests, and in partnership with by-law services had issued tickets to convoy participants for actions impacting residents such as excessive honking and use of fireworks, in addition to tickets for driving infractions.
 “Evidence provided to the commission showed the noise levels outside their homes reached 100 decibels at times — about as loud as a lawn mower”, enough to cause a local resident to later testify at the Emergencies Act Inquiry that she had experienced an "assault on my hearing”.